sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9500 - sections-example-external-range.md

 hidden: false
 ---

 The following example shows extracting repeated fields from a section group, when each section lacks anchoring text.

-To overcome this limitation, the section group specifies an external range, for anchoring on text external to the sections.
-Since the external range is vertically aligned with the content in each section, the example uses the [Intersection](doc:intersection) method to specify text in the external range as vertical anchors.
+In the following screenshot, the green brackets denote sections, where each section is a claim.
+The labels for the claims' content is at the start of the document, under the `Claims contents` heading, so you can define an external range to anchor on these labels.
+The example uses the [Intersection](doc:intersection) method to specify vertical anchors in the external range.

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sections_external_range_2.png)